Chuck Barris: Personal life and death

-Barris' first wife was Lyn Levy, the niece of one of the founders of CBS.
+Barris's first wife was Lyn Levy, the niece of one of the founders of CBS.
 Their marriage lasted from 1957 to 1976, ending in divorce.
 Together they had a daughter, Della, who frequently appeared on The Gong Show, usually introducing her father.
 Della died of an alcohol and cocaine overdose in 1998 at the age of 36.
-At the time of her death, she was HIV positive.

 In 1980, Barris married Robin Altman.
 They divorced in 1999.
 The following year, he married Mary Clagett.

 Barris was diagnosed with lung cancer in the 1990s.
 After undergoing surgery to remove part of his lung, he contracted an infection and spent a month in intensive care.

 Barris died on March 21, 2017, of natural causes at the age of 87 at his home in Palisades, New York, where he lived with Clagett.